jgomez18UCM/Localization-Text-Recognition/training/README.md

 ## Start Image and Run
 To run the container and docker image simply run Docker Desktop and type in a terminal inside ./training folder:

-**NOTE: It could take around 10 min to build the image since it has to download and clone necessary dependencies and repositories.**
 ```
 docker compose up -d
 docker exec -it tesseract-cont bash
 ```

+**NOTE: It could take around 10 min to build the image since it has to download and clone necessary dependencies and repositories.**

+It clones everything at the same time so you can check if has finished using ```git status```  inside each repo folder in tesseract_repos.

+- <b>tesseract</b> should show next message:

+  <font color="red">HEAD detached at</font> 5.2.0

+- <b>tesstrain</b> should show next message:

+  <font color="red">HEAD detached at</font> 43ff100

+- <b>langdata_lstm</b> should show next message:

+  On branch main.
+Your branch is up to date with 'origin/main'.

+  nothing to commit, working tree clean

+- <b>tessdata_best</b> should show next message:

+  On branch main.
+Your branch is up to date with 'origin/main'.

+  nothing to commit, working tree clean

+Otherwise, wait until those messages show up.

 ## Training
 Copy custom font file inside /usr/local/share/fonts and run the following command so the OS recognize the font.